 You will notice that your treated muscles will start moving and gradually return to normal strength.
 Ideally, we would advise retreating a short time before full movement returns as this is best for maintaining the effect on static wrinkles.

 If you are reading this page, it is likely that you have already developed an interest in anti-ageing treatments, and want to smooth out any mild-to moderate facial wrinkles.
-Simply put, if you are bothered by signs of ageing, and want to prevent wrinkle formation the 20s is not too young to start.
+Thus, if you are bothered by signs of ageing, and want to prevent wrinkle formation, the 20s is not too young to start.
 We will discuss this at your consultation.